DJPeanutButter/CrystalWiki/README.md

   - Query based on selected chakras, zodiacs, etc...
 - menu.php
   - Yet to be created at all.
 Thought needs to go into this so that it can be called from another php page without messing up formatting (on the page & in the source)
+- wikiCreate.php
+  - String generation for chakras, planets, etc... need to be wrapped in a function and that function needs moved to wikiFunctions.php